YichaoXu/CobraPHP-UTCases/README.md

 # PHPTarpits Dataset

 ## Overview
 The **PHPTarpits** dataset provides a collection of test challenges for evaluating a static analysis approach for PHP [not_released](?).
-This dataset is a fork of **TestabilityTarpits**, retaining only **96 patterns** PHP-specific patterns.
+In total, there are **237** patterns, including **750 true positive instances** and **1041 false positive instances**.
+This dataset is a fork of **TestabilityTarpits**, retaining 96 patterns PHP-specific patterns.
 Additionally, we introduce **153 new patterns** to cover more complex syntaxes and edge cases.

 ## Dataset Structure
 The dataset is organized into two main directories:

 ### **1. `./patterns/` (Modified Testability Cases)**
-This directory contains modified versions of the original **TestabilityTarpits** cases, ensuring syntax correctness.
+This directory contains modified versions of the original **TestabilityTarpits** patterns, ensuring syntax correctness.
 It includes:
 - **96 patterns**
 - **537 instances**, categorized as:
   - **143 true positive cases**